News / Analysis

 Finance Update – A Morning of Data-Asset DisjunctSeptember 17, 2020

 Asia this morning is in the red.
 The Hang Seng is down 1.63%, the Nikkei- 0.66% and the Shanghai Composite -0.7% as Reuters reports that US-China investments have fallen 16% to a 9-year low.

-The Yen is down fractionally despite optimism expressed by the Central Bank in its interest and policy decision overnight.
+The Yen is down fractionally despite optimism expressed by the Central Bank in its The cost of accessing money not owned. and policy decision overnight.

 The NZD is down a half per cent despite GDP contracting by 12.4% YoY in Q2 – less than expected, and the AUD is down 0.29% despite unemployment falling to 6.8% in August.

 Apart from the FTSE (-0.44%), European indexes closed in the green yesterday, the DAX up 0.29% and the IBEX 1.06%.

 The Euro is down 0.28% this morning after the zone’s trade A trade balance that is positive as a result of income (exports on the national level) being greater... sailed past expectations to €20.3 bn.
 But the GBP is down less than half its cross-channel adversary (0.12%) as traders prepare for this morning’s central bank policy and interest rate decision.
 Expectations are for further stimulus after yesterday’s surprising unemployment jump and Parliament’s backing of Boris Johnson’s threat to undermine all so-far achieved Brexit agreements with the EU.

 Yesterday, European Commission President Ursula von der Leyen said that the Brexit agreement cannot be changed unilaterally.